Salma22C/AdvAICaptsoneProject/README.md

-# 🏢 Intelligent Support Router
+# 🏢 Intelligent Support Router & Triage

 An end-to-end NLP application that automatically classifies incoming customer support tickets using a fine-tuned **BERT** model built with **TensorFlow** and **Hugging Face Transformers**.

-The system routes customer tickets into predefined categories, generates an initial draft response, and deploys the solution through a Flask web application.
+The system routes customer tickets into predefined categories, generates an initial AI draft response using a generative language model, and deploys the solution through a Flask web application.

 ---